Safe rock pool rambles. Exploring the south coast of Jersey & the Ramsar Wetlands site at low tide

 Code of Conduct:

 Rockpools.
 Do not trample through rock pools.
-Take care where you step as you may not see creatures attached to the rocks and hiding under seaweed or on the sand.
+Take care where you step, as you may not see creatures attached to the rocks and hiding under seaweed or on the sand.
 If you turn over rocks, return them to their original position to preserve the environment beneath.
-Studies show it can take 5-10 years to recover if left upturned.
+Studies show that if left upturned, it can take 5-10 years to recover.

 Shells & Stones.
-The collection of shells or pebbles should be kept to a minimum.
-Removal of larger stones should not be conducted without a prior discussion with the Société Jersiaise Archaeological Section.
+Shells or pebbles should be collected to a minimum.
+Larger stones should not be removed without a prior discussion with the Société Jersiaise Archaeological Section.

 Wildlife.
-Look at, but refrain from touching marine life.
+Look at marine life, but refrain from touching it.
 It can be sensitive to rough handling, resulting in injury or death.
 If you touch or pick up small animals from rock pools, handle them with great care and put them back where you found them.
-Whilst activities such as litter picking are encouraged, avoid disturbing birds nesting on the ground.
+While activities such as litter picking are encouraged, avoid disturbing birds nesting on the ground.

 Birds.
-Birds nest in many locations throughout the Ramsar site, for example, at Icho Tower and to the south and west of Le Hocq Tower.
-They may attack you if you approach them.
+Birds nest in many locations throughout the Ramsar site, including Icho Tower and to the south and west of Le Hocq Tower.
+If you approach them, they may attack you.
 Avoid climbing onto the towers and surrounding rocks during nesting season (April – August).

 Seals.
 Seals are sometimes seen on La Conchiere Rocks and in the surrounding area.
 Boat users should maintain a good watch and follow the Seal and Dolphin -watching code.

 Dogs.
 Do not allow your dog(s) to chase birds because this can cause a significant disturbance.
-Particular care should be taken when walking dogs in areas where birds feed at low water.
-Allowing your dog to chase through large flocks of feeding or resting birds can cause them to use valuable energy by flying away and will stop them from feeding.
-Follow the Jersey Policing of Beaches regulations and know when you must keep your dog on a lead.
+Particular care should be taken when walking dogs where birds feed at low water.
+Allowing your dog to chase large flocks of feeding or resting birds can cause them to use valuable energy by flying away, which will stop them from feeding.
+Follow the Jersey Policing of Beaches regulations and know when to keep your dog on a lead.

 Litter & Other Waste.
 Bring bags for dog mess, a portable ashtray for cigarette butts, and take all your litter home.
 Bins are available at the various slipways nearby.
 Public toilet facilities are in many spots around the coast.
 However, if nature calls whilst you are on the shore, please choose a discreet location below the half-tide mark.
 If you stay out at Seymour Tower, you should bring appropriate equipment.

 Vehicles.
 To park on any beach in Jersey, you must apply online at gov.je for a beach parking permit.
 The permit is only valid when using your vehicle to transport a vessel to and from the beach.
-To drive on the beach, you require written permission from the Minister for Economic Development.
-Remember, not only is unauthorised vehicle use against the law, it is unlikely your insurance covers you for off-road driving.
+You also require written permission from the Minister for Economic Development to drive on the beach.
+Remember, not only is unauthorised vehicle use against the law, but it is unlikely your insurance covers you for off-road driving.

 Groups.
 Schools and large groups planning rockpool rambles should consider selecting locations away from La Rocque Harbour to reduce the cumulative impact on this area.
 It is also good practice to avoid the risk of more than one group arriving in the same spot to undertake a rock pool exploration.
 The Société Jersiaise, Marine Biology Section, can advise on good areas to explore and may even offer assistance, so you get a great experience.

 Drones.
-To prevent disturbance to wildlife, drone users should be cautious when operating in this area.
+Drone users should be cautious when operating in this area to prevent wildlife disturbance.
 Local and migratory birds may be easily disturbed by a drone flying nearby.
-Land your drone Drone at the first sign of disturbance, for the birds’ safety, and your drone.
+Land your drone Drone at the first sign of disturbance for the birds’ safety and your drone.
 Some species, such as oystercatchers, can attack Drones to protect their nesting sites.
-Aviation legislation must be adhered to at all times, particularly concerning proximity to privately owned property.
-Please read the Ports of Jersey’ Drone Code’ before using a drone.
+Aviation legislation must always be adhered to, particularly concerning proximity to privately owned property.
+Before using a drone, please read the Ports of Jersey’ Drone Code’.